lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

     }
 }
 ```
 The specification leaves out details on how to handle transmitting and applying operations.
 So I added a structure to represent a single operation and function to apply a linked list of these operations to the ARPO.
+Messaging is not currently implemented but it is assumed that the operations are added to the linked list in causal order.
 ```go
 //A struct for a single operation on an ARPO
 //here we represent the operands as an array